Vall3n/Homely.Storage.Blobs/README.md

 var blobIds = blob.AddBatchAsync(foos, 10); // Adds 100 foo's in batches of 10.
 ```

-- `GetAsync` : this will retrieve a stream of the unknown object type.
+- `GetAsync` : this will populate a provided stream of the unknown object type.
 Then do as you please with it.
 - `GetAsync<Foo>` : this will retrieve the item from the blob then attempt to deserialize the message into that complex object.
+Optionally - you can ask to retrieve some meta data / properties (like `etag` or `lastModified`).

 e.g.

 ```
 // No 'Type' provided.
-Assumption: message content is not json and will therefore not be deserialized. var myMessage = await blob.GeteAsync("some-blob-id"); // Stream to unknown blob type.
+Assumption: message content is not json and will therefore not be deserialized.
+As such, the content needs to be untouched. using (var memoryStream = new MemoryStream())
+{
+    // Stream to unknown blob type.
+    var doesExist = await blob.GetAsync("some-blob-id", memoryStream);
+}

 // Type is provided.
 var myFoo = await blob.GetAsync<Foo>("some-foo-Id");  // A foo instance populated with it's respective blob information.

+// Also retrieve meta data / properties. var metaDataOrProperties = new List<string> { "etag", "lastmodified" };
+var blobData = await blob.GetAsync<Foo>("some-foo-Id", metaDataOrProperties);
+Console.WriteLine(blobData.MetaData[0]); // eTag.
 ```

 - `DeleteAsync` : removes the blob from the container.